Ismelfigueroa/Homework-Unit-14/README.md

 This lab content is located at (GITHUB LINK)

 # Directory structure
-Lab directories all contain a similar structure.

-lab-#.#/
-├── answer
-│   └── answer-#.#.js
-├── test
-│   └── test.js
-├── work
-│   └── lab-#.#.js
-└── package.json
-Directory structure
-Lab directories all contain a similar structure.
+__Lab directories all contain a similar structure.

 lab-#.#/
 ├── answer